 Luckily for the food supplier, the BlueCart Digital Storefront offers a number of cross selling opportunities.
-It is an all-in-one solution that takes all the hard work out of the equation.
+It is an all-in-one DTC and online marketplace that takes all the hard work out of the equation.

 Run a restaurant or bar and want to increase your average order value, you'll want to look at selling more drinks.
 Drinks have a much higher profit margin than food and you generally can control the cost of ingredients.
 Cross selling drinks with meals is a great way to increase revenue, particularly by running drink specials.